 These signs use timber posts that are more suited to natural forested environments and easier to install and maintain in remote locations.

-In fall 2023, wayfinding signs will be installed in two areas of the city:
+In fall 2022, wayfinding signs were installed in two areas of the city:

 In May 2022, the City prepared a draft interactive map to collect public feedback on accuracy, omissions, errors and priority destinations.
 The pilot maps can be reviewed in person at Jack Layton Ferry Terminal or any of the three ferry docks on the Islands.